 Just south of the airport, Smathers Beach is the largest beach in the city.
 Despite the size and nearby transit hub, it’s actually a super peaceful neighbourhood.
 This makes it an excellent spot for families looking to kick back and relax.

 There’s not much to do in the area itself, but this is part of the charm!
 If you want to find something to keep the kids entertained, neighbouring Casa Marina is also an excellent spot.
+It’s also where you’ll find many quirky and affordable VRBOS in Florida Keys.

 Roomy Condo in Smathers Beach – Driftwood Dreams

 This cool little condo is our top pick for families heading to Key West!
-It can sleep up to six people, and larger families can also rent out their neighbouring condo.
+It can sleep up to six people, and larger families can also rent out their neighbouring condos.
 The interiors have recently been renovated, with a super modern kitchen and bathroom to maximize your comfort.

 Laid-Back Hotel in Smathers Beach – Barbary Beach House